Respiration Technology

 Ultimately, we aim to gain a deeper understanding of the functioning of these vital physiological systems and to develop innovative approaches for testing and evaluating treatments for respiratory diseases and conditions.
-Furthermore, it aims to develop educational tools to aid in the teaching of cardiovascular system concepts.
+Furthermore, it aims to develop educational tools to aid in the teaching of cardiovascular system concepts. x

 Focus Areas

-Lung Simulation
+Lung Simulation and Recruitment

-At FHTW we are proud to be at the forefront of respiratory research with the development of the xPULM electro-mechanical lung simulator.
+At FHTW we are proud to be at the forefront of respiratory research with the development of the xPULM™ electro-mechanical lung simulator.
 This innovative tool bridges the gap between complex in-vivo models and traditional simulation methods.
-The xPULM offers a safe, cost-effective, and ethical alternative (3R principles) by realistically replicating the function of a human lung during breathing.
+The xPULM™ offers a safe, cost-effective, and ethical alternative (3R principles) by realistically replicating the function of a human lung during breathing.
 The simulator achieves this through a combination of electrical, mechanical and in-silico elements, along with the potential to incorporate ex-vivo lung tissue.
-By utilizing lung tissue sourced from larger animals such as pigs for adult simulations, or smaller animals like rabbits or sheep for neonatal simulations, the xPULM ensures adaptability across a spectrum of research needs.
-This adaptability allows researchers to precisely control breathing parameters like tidal volume and frequency, while achieving highly reproducible results. xPULM paves the way for significant advancements in medical device development, therapeutic strategies, and a more refined understanding of lung mechanics.
+By utilizing lung tissue sourced from larger animals such as pigs for adult simulations, or smaller animals like rabbits or sheep for neonatal simulations, the xPULM™ ensures adaptability across a spectrum of research needs.
+This adaptability allows researchers to precisely control breathing parameters like tidal volume and frequency, while achieving highly reproducible results.
+The xPULM™ paves the way for significant advancements in medical device development, therapeutic strategies, and a more refined understanding of lung mechanics.

 Computational Fluid Dynamics (CFD)